KaiHsiangHu/iNEXT.IE/README.md

     varies with sample size.
 The sample completeness curve provides a bridge between the size- and coverage-based R/E sampling curves.

-2.An asymptotic approach to infer asymptotic diversity
+1. An asymptotic approach to infer asymptotic diversity

-`iNEXT.IE` computes the estimated asymptotic diversity and also plots diversity profiles (q-profiles) for q between 0 and 2, in comparison with the maximum likelihood estimation.
-Typically, the asymptotic estimates for q ≥ 1 are reliable, but for q \< 1 (especially for q = 0, species richness), the asymptotic estimates represent only lower bounds.
+`iNEXT.IE` computes the estimated asymptotic diversity and also plots diversity profiles (q-profiles) for q between 0.4 and 2, in comparison with the maximum likelihood estimation.
+Typically, the asymptotic estimates for q ≥ 1 are reliable, but for q \< 1 (especially for q close to zero), the asymptotic estimates represent only lower bounds.

 ## How to cite